Sean Tufts

-Sean Tufts (born March 26, 1982 in Aurora, Colorado) is a former American football linebacker in the NFL for the Carolina Panthers.
+Sean Tufts (born March 26, 1982) is an American former professional football player who was a linebacker for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Colorado Buffaloes.

-University of Colorado Football 2000–2003
+College career

-At the University of Colorado, Tufts was the starting middle linebacker from 2001–2003.
+At the University of Colorado Boulder, Tufts was the Buffaloes' starting middle linebacker from 2001–2003.
 Including the 2001 Big 12 Championship season.
 His senior year, Tufts was voted Captain and was placed on the Butkus Award watch list.
 He averaged 8 tackles per game and finished the 2003 season with 95 tackles.
-In 2004, Tufts was drafted in the 6th round of the 2004 NFL Draft by the Carolina Panthers.
+In 2004, Tufts was selected in the 6th round of the 2004 NFL draft by the Carolina Panthers.

-Carolina Panthers Football 2004–2006
+Professional career

-Tufts was the 196th pick overall, taken by the Carolina Panthers, in the 2004 NFL Draft.
+Tufts was the 196th pick overall, taken by the Carolina Panthers, in the 2004 NFL draft.
 He was used sparingly in 2004, playing in the season's final three games.
 In 2005, he backed up Pro Bowler Dan Morgan and played on special teams.
 Knee injuries forced Tufts to the sidelines for the 2006 season.
 Over his career Tufts played in 18 games for the Panthers and totaled 16 career tackles, with one recovered fumble.

-Professional
+Post-football career

 After retiring from the NFL in 2006, Tufts returned to the University of Colorado at Boulder to pursue his Master of Business Administration at the university's Leeds School of Business.
 There, Tufts majored in Energy and Finance, was voted Class President and was the Director of the Net Impact Case Competition.
 While pursuing his MBA, Tufts joined the Ralphie Handlers, a group responsible for leading Ralphie the Buffalo, the Colorado Buffaloes' mascot onto the field before every Colorado home football game.
 Tufts was the first and only former CU football player to run Ralphie.

 Tufts began has post-football professional career in wind energy as a Development Manager for RES Americas, based in Broomfield, Colorado.
 He assisted in development of 460MW of wind energy projects in North America.
 In late 2011, Tufts, along with former Colorado teammate Jeremy Bloom, was selected to Forbes' inaugural "30 Under 30", a list of 30 young entrepreneurs, for his work in the energy sector.

 He left RES Americas in 2013 to take a role with General Electric where he served as a Global Key Account Manager for vendors in the utility and oil and gas space.
 In May 2014, GE acquired the industrial cyber security company, Wurldtech, and recruited Tufts to sell security solutions in the mid-stream, LNG, offshore drilling, mining, and renewable markets.

 In 2017, Tufts joined Denver based Optiv, as a Security Solution Integrator specializing in heavy industrial projects and serves as ISSA Denver Oil and Gas Special Interest Group coordinator.